GSA/plainlanguage.gov/_guidelines/web/how-people-use-the-web.md

 ---
-title: How do people use the web?
+title: How people use the web
 sidenav: guidelines
 ---